EdwardOst/baseline.quickstart.talend/README.md

     sudo bootstrap/update_hosts.sh

-Talend requires the Oracle JDK, not the OpenJDK that comes with AWS images.
+Talend requires the Oracle JRE, not the OpenJRE that comes with AWS images.

     sudo java/jre-installer.sh